Щоб перекласти іншу інформацію на цій сторінці українською мовою, ви можете використати сайт Google Translate:

 To help you register with a GP, the NHS has developed bilingual registration forms.

-The government's migrant health guide includes how the NHS operates and how the it compares to the healthcare system you are used to.
+The government's migrant health guide includes how the NHS operates and how it compares to the healthcare system you are used to.

 A GP can offer medical advice, provide a diagnosis and prescribe medicines.
 They might be your first point of contact for many physical and mental health concerns.
 The GP practice is also responsible for co-ordinating and managing your long-term healthcare and they can refer you if you need more specialised hospital services